nickmass/mass-nes/crates/nes/tests/data/AccuracyCoin/README.md

   3: The IRQ flag should not be set when the APU Frame counter is in the 5-step mode, and the IRQ flag is enabled.
   4: The IRQ flag should not be set when the APU Frame counter is in the 5-step mode, and the IRQ flag is disabled.
   5: Reading the IRQ flag should clear the IRQ flag.
+  6: The IRQ flag should be cleared when the APU transitions from a "put" cycle to a "get" cycle.
+  7: The IRQ flag should not be cleared yet the APU transitions from a "get" cycle to a "put" cycle.
-  6: Changing the Frame Counter to 5-step mode after the flag was set should not clear the flag.
+  8: Changing the Frame Counter to 5-step mode after the flag was set should not clear the flag.
-  7: Disabling the IRQ flag should clear the IRQ flag.
+  9: Disabling the IRQ flag should clear the IRQ flag.
-  8: The IRQ flag was enabled too early. (writing to $4017 on an odd CPU cycle.)
+  A: The IRQ flag was enabled too early. (writing to $4017 on an odd CPU cycle.)
-  9: The IRQ flag was enabled too late. (writing to $4017 on an odd CPU cycle.)
+  B: The IRQ flag was enabled too late. (writing to $4017 on an odd CPU cycle.)
-  A: The IRQ flag was enabled too early. (writing to $4017 on an even CPU cycle.)
+  C: The IRQ flag was enabled too early. (writing to $4017 on an even CPU cycle.)
-  B: The IRQ flag was enabled too late. (writing to $4017 on an even CPU cycle.)
+  D: The IRQ flag was enabled too late. (writing to $4017 on an even CPU cycle.)
-  C: Reading $4015 on the same cycle the IRQ flag is set, should not clear the IRQ flag. (it gets set again on the following 2 CPU cycles)
+  E: Reading $4015 on the same cycle the IRQ flag is set, should not clear the IRQ flag. (it gets set again on the following 2 CPU cycles)
-  D: Reading $4015 1 cycle later than the previous test should not clear the IRQ flag. (it gets set again on the following CPU cycle)
+  F: Reading $4015 1 cycle later than the previous test should not clear the IRQ flag. (it gets set again on the following CPU cycle)
-  E: Reading $4015 1 cycle later than the previous test should not clear the IRQ flag. (it gets set again on this CPU cycle)
+  G: Reading $4015 1 cycle later than the previous test should not clear the IRQ flag. (it gets set again on this CPU cycle)
-  F: Reading $4015 1 cycle later than the previous test should clear the IRQ flag.
+  H: Reading $4015 1 cycle later than the previous test should clear the IRQ flag.
-  G: The Frame Counter Interrupt flag should not have been set 29827 cycles after resetting the frame counter.
+  I: The Frame Counter Interrupt flag should not have been set 29827 cycles after resetting the frame counter.
-  H: The Frame Counter Interrupt flag should have been set 29828 cycles after resetting the frame counter, even if suprressing Frame Counter Interrupts.
+  J: The Frame Counter Interrupt flag should have been set 29828 cycles after resetting the frame counter, even if suprressing Frame Counter Interrupts.
-  I: The Frame Counter Interrupt flag should have been set 29829 cycles after resetting the frame counter, even if suprressing Frame Counter Interrupts.
+  K: The Frame Counter Interrupt flag should have been set 29829 cycles after resetting the frame counter, even if suprressing Frame Counter Interrupts.
-  J: The Frame Counter Interrupt flag should not have been set 29830 cycles after resetting the frame counter if suprressing Frame Counter Interrupts.
+  L: The Frame Counter Interrupt flag should not have been set 29830 cycles after resetting the frame counter if suprressing Frame Counter Interrupts.
-  K: Despite the Frame Counter Interrupt flag being set for those 2 CPU cycles, if suppressing Frame Counter Interrupts, an IRQ should not occur.
+  M: Despite the Frame Counter Interrupt flag being set for those 2 CPU cycles, if suppressing Frame Counter Interrupts, an IRQ should not occur.

 ### Frame Counter 4-step
   1: The first clock of the length counters was early.